Issah45/Arraylang/README.md

 `o` Displays the entire array\
 `&` Displays the value of the current cell as a string using Issanium Code\
 `i` Gets an integer input\
-`0` If the cell after the current cell is equal to zero, the current cell will be 1, if not the current cell will be zero, then the cell after the current cell will be set back to zero\
 `/` Moves the value of the current cell to the next cell, emptying the current cell, and moving the pointer to the next cell\
 `\` Empties the current cell\
 `w` Adds the current cell to the next cell, emptying the next cell\